coder/docs/setup/kubernetes/aws.md

 > [container-based virtual machines (CVMs)](../../workspaces/cvms.md) unless
 > you're running Coder in a bare-metal Kubernetes environment.

-### Single vs. multi-zone clusters
+### Using multi-zone clusters

-In our experience, single-region, single-zone clusters work best for Coder.

-However, if you opt for a multi-zone cluster, your workspace pods can only be scheduled where you initially provisioned them.
+If you opt for a multi-zone cluster, your workspace pods can only be scheduled where you initially provisioned them.
 As such, make sure that there are nodes available in each zone.
 Please note, however, that if a zone becomes unavailable, the workspace pods will be unavailable because the persistent volumes are tied to the zone.